 My fly fishing life began when an alleged friend swiped

-shore with a chest full of cutthroats caught on fly.
+with a chest full of cutthroats caught on fly.
+Then my uncle

-An early retirement found me easy prey to more of the same
+retirement found me easy prey to more of the same affliction,

-affliction, although my hero and mentor, Joe of Joe's Worms
+although my hero and mentor, Joe of Joe's Worms & Juicy

-& Juicy Grubs & Special Protein Drink keeps me fishing
+Grubs & Special Protein Drink keeps me fishing various

 Back to Index